Los Amantes del Alba (The Lovers of the Dawn)

 Act 4: Lazos de fuego (Bonds of Fire)

-• In Italy, a slow reconciliation unfolds as they rediscover what made them fall in love—art, textiles, passion, rebellion.
+• In Rome, a slow reconciliation unfolds as Tamara and Guillermo rediscover what made them fall in love—art, textiles, passion, rebellion.

 • In Venice and Verona, they vow to fight for their love amid the ruins of past mistakes.

-• In Lucerne, Interlaken, Grindelwald, Zermatt, Gstaad, Davos, St. Moritz, and Lausanne, the couple finds peace, clarity, and renewed commitment.
+• In Lucerne, Interlaken, Gstaad, Davos, St. Moritz, and Lausanne, the couple finds peace, clarity, and renewed commitment.

 • In Geneva, they affirm their love and decide to face the world united.